shikaasor/image2JSON/README.md

 # image2form
-Extract hand filled form data then populate corresponding fields in the electronic version of the same form
+Extract handwritten information from an image save the data in JSON format in a database.